scipy/scipy/doc/source/tutorial/ndimage.rst

 provided to these functions must match exactly that what they expect.
 Therefore we give here the prototypes of the callback functions.
-All these callback functions accept a void *callback_data* pointer that must be wrapped in a CObject using the Python {PyCObject_FromVoidPtrAndDesc} function, which can also accept a pointer to a destructor function to free any memory allocated for *callback_data*.
-If *callback_data* is not needed, {PyCObject_FromVoidPtr} may be used instead.
+All these callback functions accept a void *callback_data* pointer that must be wrapped in a :ctype:`PyCObject` using the Python :cfunc:`PyCObject_FromVoidPtrAndDesc` function, which can also accept a pointer to a destructor function to free any memory allocated for *callback_data*.
+If *callback_data* is not needed, :cfunc:`PyCObject_FromVoidPtr` may be used instead.
 The callback functions must return an integer error status that is equal to zero if something went wrong, or 1 otherwise.
 If an error occurs, you should normally set the python error status with an informative message before returning, otherwise, a default error message is set by the calling function.

-The function :func:`generic_filter` (see section :ref:`ndimage-genericfilters`) accepts a callback function with the following prototype:
+The function :func:`generic_filter` (see :ref:`ndimage-genericfilters`) accepts a callback function with the following prototype: